 - SAT/ACT test dates and registration deadlines, and other important dates.

 - PLEASE NOTE that if you want merit scholarships from your colleges, those deadlines are often earlier than the Regular Decision deadlines.
-Don’t expect to get merit aid in the spring after you’ve already applied.
 Remember, you may only apply Early Decision to one college because it is a binding admission plan.
 Early Action is not.

 - Applying online is currently recommended, but not required.
-Often times, application fees are waived or are less if you apply this way.
 If you choose to use the paper application, you can request them through the college's website or by calling the admission office.
-You can also use the Common Application, which is accepted by almost 400 colleges and universities in the United States.
+You can also use the Common Application, which is accepted by almost 700 colleges and universities in the United States.